For many cardholders, the no-annual-fee Wells Fargo Propel card may be the best deal.

 The Wells Fargo Propel card has a few different bonus perks, the most useful of which is probably cell phone protection.
 You’ll get up to $600 of protection if your phone is stolen (but not lost) or damaged in covered instances, as long as you pay your monthly cell phone bill with your Propel card.

-In addition, the Propel card offers no foreign transaction fees and an introductory 0% APR on qualifying balance transfers and purchases for the first 12 months (13.99% to 25.99% variable APR thereafter).
+In addition, the Propel card charges no foreign transaction fee and an introductory 0% APR on qualifying balance transfers and purchases for the first 12 months with a 14.49%-22.49% (Variable) APR thereafter.

 The Capital One Venture card also has no foreign transaction fees for easy use while traveling abroad, as well as a few interesting travel-related perks.